 Young Authors' Festival Writing Contest for Grades 3 - 5

-Mark Crilley's book, Akiko on the Planet Smoo, highlights the theme of leadership, or being in charge.
+Jean Alicia Elster's book, The Colored Car, highlights the theme of experiencing something unexpected.
 We invite students to write a personal narrative, poem, or essay related to the theme.
-We also encourage students to write about personal stories and memories related to leadership or being in charge.
+We also encourage students to write about personal stories and memories related to experiencing something unexpected.
 If students do not want to write about a personal experience, they may write about someone they know, make up characters, etc.

 Awards are given to 1st, 2nd, and 3rd place winners for each of the grades along with one grand prize winner.